AdobeDocs/graphql-mesh-gateway/src/pages/reference/index.md

 ---
-title: GraphQL Mesh Documentation | Adobe Graph
+title: GraphQL Mesh Documentation | Adobe API Manager
 description: Versioned documentation republished from the GraphQL Mesh documentation site (under the MIT license).
 ---

 # GraphQL Mesh documentation

 This reference documentation was originally published by [The Guild] in their [GraphQL Mesh Docs].
-We are republishing it here under the [MIT License] because Adobe Graph uses an older version of GraphQL Mesh, while the documentation at that site reflects the current version.
+We are republishing it here under the [MIT License] because Adobe API Manager uses an older version of GraphQL Mesh, while the documentation at that site reflects the current version.
 Additionally, we currently only support a limited set of handlers, transforms, and recipes.

 Follow the links below for more information on using GraphQL Mesh: